gracenho829/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Pick another part in your kit and try to implement the data streaming with it.\*\*\***

+I chose the rotary encoder to implement the data.

 ### Part D
 ### The One True ColorNet